jadecobra/python_tdd_exercises/source/sleep duration.rst

        >       return wake_time - sleep_time
        E       TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  I are now at a point where I get the two random values passed in and are trying to do a calculation, but because both values are strings, the calculation does not work.
+  I am now at a point where I get the two random values passed in and are trying to do a calculation, but because both values are strings, the calculation does not work.
 I need to find a way to convert the strings to numbers

 * What if I try one of the :doc:`methods <functions>` listed from ``test_string_methods_and_attributes`` to see if one of them might get us closer to a solution?
 Going with just the names of :doc:`methods <functions>` and attributes might not be enough since I do not know what they do, let us take a look at the documentation for extra details.
 Add a failing test with the ``help`` keyword to see documentation about ``strings``